Data view

 - The first option (String match mode) is related again to the search strategy, also available as a quick option on the bar.

-- Search mode: if the search (normally acting on lexicalizations only) should be extended to look into the whole URI, the local name of the resource and evental notes.
+- Search mode: Options to extend the search (which normally acts only on lexicalizations) to search the entire URI, the local name of the resource, and eventual notes.

 - Concept search (available only in concept panel): through an option contained in this section it is possible to constrain the search to only the currently active skos:ConceptScheme(s).